lldacing/ComfyUI_BiRefNet_ll/README.md

 - General: A pre-trained model for general use cases.
 - General-Lite: A light pre-trained model for general use cases.
+- General-Lite-2K: A light pre-trained model for general use cases in high resolution (2560x1440).
 - Portrait: A pre-trained model for human portraits.
+- Matting: A pre-trained model for general trimap-free matting use.
 - DIS: A pre-trained model for dichotomous image segmentation (DIS).
 - HRSOD: A pre-trained model for high-resolution salient object detection (HRSOD).
 - COD: A pre-trained model for concealed object detection (COD).